Kamaleshwaran-Valarmathi/Wanderlust/README.md

 # Wanderlust

 Wanderlust is a travel management system that allows users to explore various travel packages, destinations, and activities.
-It enables passengers to sign up for activities, and provides a seamless experience for managing travel plans.
+It enables passengers to sign up for activities, and hepls them manage their travel plans.

 ## Table of Contents